Momentum-Team-13/mytunes-mnrolando3/notes.md

 Results
 - display without reloading page -- what does this mean??
-- determine quantity of results to return
+- determine quantity of results to return - DONE
-- clear message for no results
+- message for no results
 - message for HTTP errors in UI and how to handle in JS -- ??
-- include song details (title, artist, album title, image, release date)
+- include song details (title, artist, album title, image, release date) - DONE
-- ability to click song (event listener) and have it play (audio tag)
+- ability to click song (event listener) and have it play (audio tag) - DONE

 Questions
 - NPM install
 - reloading page
 - how are HTTP errors handled in JS?
-- do I need to make another function for the search to add both or do I need to just copy the code to search with two separate event listeners??

 To Do
+- can't submit empty input
-- Replace previous results with new results
+- message for no results
+- display without reloading page -- what does this mean??
+- message for HTTP errors in UI and how to handle in JS -- ??
+- Track title centering in CSS